-November 3, 1885, Nathan Stubblefield received his first U.S. patent, #329,864.
-The invention was a tool for lighting coal oil lamps without having to remove the glass chimney.
-Nathan was the inventor of the wireless telephone, and he rests in peace in Calloway County.
+November 3, 1885, Nathan Stubblefield received his 1st U.S. patent, #329,864.
+His tool for lighting coal oil lamps made it possible to leave the glass chimney on when lighting.
+Nathan also invented the wireless telephone.
+He rests in peace in Calloway County.

-November 3, 1936, Constable Brock Sizemore, Knox County Constable’s Office, was shot and killed while attempting to arrest an intoxicated man at a polling place during an election.
+November 3, 1936, Constable Brock Sizemore, Knox County Constable’s Office, died while attempting to arrest an intoxicated man at a polling place during an election.
 As Constable Sizemore placed him under arrest, the man pulled out a pistol and fatally shot him.

 November 3, 1975, Louisville police used tear gas to disperse 5,000 antibusing demonstrators that blocked traffic and a major road after a pre-election protest march.
-The gas was deployed after officers were struck with bricks and bottles.
+They deployed the gas after officers got hit with bricks and bottles.

-November 3, 1981, Kentuckians exercised their right to vote.
-One measure was the proposed succession amendment.
-Governor John Y. Brown Jr. said that this amendment would be a referendum on his administration.
-The voters overwhelmingly defeated the proposal in almost all sections of the state.
+November 3, 1981, Kentuckians exercised their right to vote and overwhelmingly denied Governor John Y. Brown Jr.’s succession amendment which he said would be a referendum on his administration if passed.
+The voters defeated the proposal in almost all sections of the state.

 November 3, 1992, Kentucky gave a very narrow victory to Bill Clinton over President Bush.
-Senator W. Ford wins a fourth term and Hal Rogers, Jim Bunning, William Natcher and Scotty Baesler win seats in in the House.
+Senator W. Ford won a 4th term and Hal Rogers, Jim Bunning, William Natcher, and Scotty Baesler won seats in the House.

-November 3, 2000, votes to allow alcohol sales in large restaurants will proceed in Georgetown and ten other communities when Franklin Circuit Judge Roger Crittenden ruled that registered voters could indeed vote on such a measure.
+November 3, 2000, votes to allow alcohol sales in large restaurants proceeded in Georgetown and ten other communities when Franklin Circuit Judge R. Crittenden ruled that registered voters could indeed vote on such a measure.
 Kentucky legislatures created a new law that enabled dry cities and counties to let voters decide if restaurants that seat 100 people would be able to sell alcohol in those restaurants.
 Citizens who filed the suit opposed the new law and alcohol.

 November 3, 2017, Rand Paul’s neighbor tackled the Republican legislator in Paul’s backyard in Bowling Green.
-Paul suffered broken ribs, sued and won $580,000 in a civil lawsuit.
-It is alleged the neighbor disagreed with the Senator’s landscaping methods.
+Paul suffered broken ribs, sued, and won $580,000 in a civil lawsuit.
+The neighbor disagreed with the Senator’s landscaping methods?

-Friday, November 3, 2017, Del Mar racetrack, hosted their first Breeders’ Cup World Championships, the 34th edition.
-Racing fans responded as the two-day wagering totals for the event was the strongest in several years.
-The highlight of Friday’s card is the $2 million Longines Breeders’ Cup Distaff (G1) for older fillies and mares going 1 1/8M on the main track.
-Elate, Stellar Wind and Forever Unbridled were all Grade I winners.
+Friday, November 3, 2017, Del Mar Racetrack, hosted their 1st Breeders’ Cup World Championships, the 34th edition.
+The $2 million Longines BC Distaff (G1) for older fillies and mares going 1 1/8M on the main track highlighted Friday’s card.
+Elate, Stellar Wind, and Forever Unbridled were all Grade I winners.
 23-1 Champagne Room set the pace.

 Saturday, November 3, 2018, the 35th Breeders’ Cup continued in Louisville.
-An incredible training feat was turned in by Peter Miller, who became the first trainer to have the same two runners repeat as Breeders’ Cup champions.
-The California-based Miller first sent Rockingham Ranch and David Bernsen’s 6-year-old gelding Stormy Liberal to successfully defend his title in the $1 million Breeders’ Cup Turf Sprint.
-Three races later, Miller saddled the 6-year-old gelding Roy H to his second straight Twin Spires Breeders’ Cup Sprint victory, taking the 6-furlong race by 3 ¼ lengths.
+Peter Miller turned in an incredible training feat, becoming the 1st trainer to have the same two runners repeat as BC champions.
+First, the California-based Miller trained Stormy Liberal to successfully defend his title in the $1 million Turf Sprint.
+Three races later, Miller saddled the 6-year-old gelding Roy H to his 2nd straight Sprint.